MBTI is Misused and Misunderstood. Let Me Show You a Better Way. (UHD Part 2)

 Are you more comfortable making logical judgments or value judgments?

 The best way to start learning about MBTI is to sit down on a weekend morning with a cup of coffee and no distractions, a printout of all 16 MBTI types and a pen.
 Read them one by one.
-Your morning fix of Hulu or Netflix can wait.
+Your morning binge of catching up on your Netflix series can wait.
 I promise you that one of them will literally reach out and grab your face like the dinner scene in Beetlejuice.
 There’s your test!
 And for fun, while reading them, jot down the names of people who seem to fit the descriptions as you read each one.

-Now, the biggest problem with MBTI is what you see here: the list of possible outcomes of the 4 dichotomies for a total of 16 personality types.
+Now, the biggest problem with MBTI is what you see here: the list of possible outcomes of the four dichotomies for a total of 16 personality types.

 Because it is only showing you what your potential is.
-It does not direct your attention to who you have been since birth and what your dominant “1,2 combination” is.
-As you scan from the top down for each MBTI type, you see 4 circles decreasing in size.
-This decreasing in size is at least indicative of what your dominant functions are, relative to your undeveloped ones.
+It does not direct your attention to who you have been since birth and what is your dominant “1,2 combination.”
+As you scan from the top down for each MBTI type, you see four circles decreasing in size.
+This decreasing in size indicates your dominant functions relative to your undeveloped ones.

 The way MBTI is presented suggests that everyone has “brain ambidexterity.”
 Technically speaking, it is hard to prove that it is not at least “arguable” right?
 Think about it.
 Let’s say, for example, if you were to “render” someone’s dominant arm “unavailable” for long enough, that person would become impressively functional with their non-dominant side.
 (I said “render” which doesn’t mean to physically remove one’s arm!)
 They will never use it as well as their dominant side but, undoubtedly and ambidextrously, it will nonetheless still function.
 This is similar to how a blind person can develop echolocation — a method of sound to see what is around them.
 Yes, like a real-life Batman.
 This has to be the most amazing human feat I have ever seen.

-Learning to function in society while being blind, deaf or without hands or legs exemplifies what someone can do with their brain when it experiences “what doesn’t kill you (your brain) makes you (your brain) stronger.”
-This is why MBTI’s 4 functions per type of the 16 total are misleading.
-Many never go through enough conditions and circumstances to develop beyond the 1,2 combination they were given at birth.
+Learning to function in society while being blind, deaf, or without hands or legs exemplifies what someone can do with their brain when it experiences “what doesn’t kill you (your brain) makes you (your brain) stronger.”
+This is why MBTI’s four functions per type of the 16 total are misleading.
+Many never go through enough conditions and circumstances in their life to develop beyond the 1,2 combination they were given at birth.

 You do not develop your brain’s potential when life is handed to you or you become jaded towards the world.